-While most people treat yoga as a body workout, the truth is a yoga routine provides deep restoration to your body and mind.
-And to make your practice more effective, it’s ideal to end your yoga sequence with yoga nidra.
+A yoga routine provides deep restoration to your body and the mind.
+And to make your practice more effective, it’s ideal to end your yoga sequence with yoga nidra (yogic sleep).
+In yoga nidra, we consciously take our attention to different parts of the body and relax them.

-Just as a car engine needs to be turned off and allowed to cool down after a long drive, similarly, after doing yoga postures, we need to cool our body with yoga nidra.
-It helps conserve and consolidate the energy from the yoga poses (active) practices.
-Yoga nidra relaxes the entire system, preparing it for pranayama and meditation.
-It is therefore important to keep aside sufficient time for yoga nidra after yoga postures.
+Yoga Nidra helps conserve and consolidate this energy and relax the entire system, preparing it for pranayama and meditation.
+It is, therefore, important to keep aside sufficient time for yoga nidra after yoga postures.

-- Cools down the body after yoga postures,restoring normal temperature
+- Cools down the body after yoga postures

-- Activates the nervous system to absorb the effects of yoga poses
+- Activates the nervous system to absorb the effects of yoga asanas

 - Lie down straight on your back in Corpse Pose (Shavasana).
 Close your eyes and relax.
 Take a few deep breaths in and out.
 Remember to take slow and relaxed breaths, and not ujjayi breaths.